-Get Ready for the 2018/2019 Colorado Ski SeasonThis week, Colorado is experiencing a clash of the seasons as the vibrant fall colors are now hidden under a fresh layer of snow in the first large snowstorm of the winter.
+Get Ready for the 2019/2020 Colorado Ski SeasonThis week, Colorado is experiencing a clash of the seasons as the vibrant fall colors are now hidden under a fresh layer of snow in the first large snowstorms of the winter.
 There is an awakened excitement among the residents of Colorado who are now kicking it into gear to prepare for the ski season.
 Rental shops are flipping their inventory over from bikes and summer clothes to skis and snowboards.
-Ski resorts have been blowing snow at near capacity in preparation for the upcoming opening days (less than 10 days!!)...
-And if you listen carefully you’ll hear the locals plotting the day they can break their cross-country skis out of the closet to get a taste of those fresh tracks.

 If the update on snow in the mountains is news to you or you’re just as excited as we are, let us help get you ready for an epic winter!

-We are currently on an El Niño watch this 2018/2019 winter season, which could mean good things for our snow forecast.
-The Farmer’s Almanac is also predicting colder than normal temperatures and above average snowfall for the Colorado region, especially during Jan-Feb, with a high volume of storms in March as well.
+We're not in a El Niño or La Niña year.
+The Farmer’s Almanac is predicting colder than normal temperatures and above average snowfall for the Colorado region, especially during Jan-Feb, with a high volume of storms in March as well.